Bhuvaneshw/acpdfview/README.md

 # ACPdfView
-A simple light weight PDF View for Android.
+A simple light weight and smooth PDF View for Android.
 Written in Java.

 ## Screenshots